mamoon100/data-structures-and-algorithms/java/graph/README.md

   the number of Vertices and M is the number of neighbour of that Vertices and O(1) for space.
 - **breadthFirst** method that will take a vertex as the head and return list of vertices in breadth first method, this method use O(N) for iterating over the item and O(N) for space for creating set.
+- **businessTrip** method that will take a graph and city names as an array and return the total cost of the flight if possible and null if not this method use O(N) for time and O(M) for space where N is length of the array and M is the length of the children array

 ## API